-M Step Resources 12.
-Use the Fall Performance Report to review the mastery status of each Essential Element tested for an individual student per subject during the optional instructionally embedded assessment window.
-EDUCATOR PORTAL USER GUIDE 13.
-Evaluate the student's progress and select the next Essential Element and linkage level to be used for instruction and assessment.
-EDUCATOR PORTAL USER GUIDE 14.
-Repeat the above general steps for the newly selected Essential Element.
-EDUCATOR PORTAL USER GUIDE 15.
-Resources for tracking students include the DLM Test Administrator Monitoring extract, the Student Progress Report, Class Roster Report, and the Performance Reports.
-These can be accessed in the Educator Portal reports and extracts.
-Go to Reports Tab Data Extracts or Reports Alternate Assessment Instructionally Embedded.
+V Step Resources 10) Schedule locations and times for assessment sessions.
+N/A 11) Administer the testlet in Student Portal.
+EDUCATOR PORTAL USER GUIDE 12) Use the Fall Performance Report to review the mastery status of each Essential Element tested for an individual student per subject during this optional assessment window.
+EDUCATOR PORTAL USER GUIDE 13) Evaluate the student's progress and select the next Essential Element and linkage level to be used for instruction and assessment.
+EDUCATOR PORTAL USER GUIDE 14) Repeat the above general steps for the newly selected Essential Element.
+EDUCATOR PORTAL USER GUIDE 15) Resources for tracking students include the DLM Test Administrator Monitoring extract, the Student Progress Report, Class Roster Report, and the Performance Reports.
+These can be retrieved in the Educator Portal reports and extracts.
+Go to the Reports Tab Alternate Assessment Reports Instructionally Embedded.
 EDUCATOR PORTAL USER GUIDE